 Cavicular drilling is a relatively painless, but still very invasive surgical procedure.
 Small, metal titanium screws are used in this procedure to create holes at specific locations on the penis.
 Although the procedure is relatively painless, it can cause severe discomfort and bleeding.
 A long-acting local painkiller is often required.
 Although a topical anaesthetic may not be required, it is highly recommended to use a combination of regional and local anaesthesia.

-Laser surgery is perhaps the most painless and simple method of performing a circumcision for adult men.
+Laser surgery is perhaps the most painless and simple method of performing a circumcision Melbourne for adult men.
 Laser surgery is performed using a handheld laser device.
 The doctor makes incisions on the penis’ surface while the patient is receiving local or regional anaesthesia.
 Unlike the more invasive methods detailed above, laser surgery does not require the use of anesthetic.
 Laser surgery is a painless procedure that provides almost instant relief for the pain of circumcision.

 While a mogen clamp provides almost painless results, it may not be the best option for men who must wear briefs or binders for several hours each day.
 To perform the same operation, other methods such as dry washing or masturbation can be used.
 The choice of a method to perform a routine, such as male masturbation with the mogen clamp, is ultimately a matter for preference.
 There are many options available.
 Your decision should be based on your personal preference, cost, and comfort.